vlntnnmlv/candy_parser/README.md

 | name |    link    | link  |    link     |
 | name |    link    | link  |    link     |

-Output ".xlsx" file bw created in near the executable, with data fromat like:
+Output ".xlsx" file will be created near the executable, with data fromat like:

 |      | bakerstore |  VTK  | tortomaster |
 |------|------------|-------|-------------|